 If your long-term disability claim is denied and you file a lawsuit at some point, the insurance company may come to you with a lump sum settlement offer.
 Should you take it?

-Each case depends on its own facts and, presuming that you have an experienced disability attorney, you should discuss these matters with your attorney.
+Each case depends on its facts and, presuming that you have an experienced long-term disability attorney, you should discuss these matters with your attorney.

 Here are the things most long-term disability claimants should be thinking about:

-- If you win your case in court the judge cannot award future benefits.
+- If you win your case in court, the judge cannot award future benefits.
 The most you will get are your back benefits.
-You will be returned to claim and generally required to continue providing proof of claim for as long as you're disabled.
+You will be returned to claim and required to continue providing proof of claim for as long as you're disabled.

 - Receiving a lump some settlement all in one year may create an unexpectedly high tax burden.
 You should discuss this with your financial advisor.

 - Overall, these cases are tough to win.
 The law is designed to favor the insurance companies.

 Note that this is different than deciding on whether to accept the buyout of a long-term disability policy where you are still on claim.
 You can read the factors to consider for that situation here.